hashicorp/design-system/website/docs/components/side-nav/partials/code/how-to-use.md

 SideNav does not exist as a single out of the box HDS component.
 It instead consists of a number of lower-level building block components consumers can use to assemble into their own SideNav implementation.
 These SideNav building block components are used together with the Cloud-ui SideNav component.

-**Note:** The `Hds::SideNav::Wrapper` component which contains the child components, is 100% width by default.
-Its max-width is constrained by a parent element in the Cloud-ui SideNav.
+**Note:** The `Hds::SideNav::Wrapper` component, which contains the child components, doesn't have an intrinsic width (it's 100% of the parent).
+This responsibility is delegated to the wrapping element in the consumer's codebase.

 ### Basic example using typical SideNav components